Japanese–Italian War: The battle of the Italian concessions in China (1943)

 After the Armistice of Cassibile on 8 September 1943, Francesco Maria Taliani, the Italian ambassador who also partly diplomatically represented the colonies in China officially sided with the King and thus supported the armistice in an official manner.
 This soon after led to his arrest by the Japanese police and his internment in a Japanese internment camp alongside his wife, the Archduchess Margaretha of Austria, where they would stay up until the end of the war.

 Japan felt "betrayed" by the armistice of Cassibile and saw it as the "last straw" in Italy's impertinence against Japan.
 Japan thus on 9 September 1943, initiatives its first and only real offensive action against Italy, that is the conquest of the Italian concessions in China.

-Despite the concessions being fully isolated from Italy and having lost any kind of diplomatic immunity, the personeel within the concessions decided to resist Japanese aggression.
+Despite the concessions being fully isolated from Italy and having lost any kind of diplomatic immunity, the personnel within the concessions decided to resist Japanese aggression.
 The legation in Beijing had 100 people within it available to defend it.
 In the meanwhile, the Italian concession of Tianjin had 600.

 The Italians who were interned after the conflict were held captive in camps located in Japanese Korea, Manchuria and even Japan.
 After their release, some of them also faced internment in American internment camps on U.S. soil and in the Philippines before being released in 1946, once and for all.
 The remaining population in the ex-concessions were treated like prisoners, held in dehumanizing conditions and were even denied to see the light of the sun at times.